GoDaddy Joins Others To Withdraw Gab Support After Pittsburgh Shooting Incident

 The recent Pittsburgh shooting incident has caused a lot of uproar in America.
 Moreover, Gab is also allegedly linked to the shooting and hence, has faced a massive penalty for it.

-With a far right following, Gab is a social network which has always been controversial.
+With a far-right following, Gab is a social network that has always been controversial.

 Major Tech Giants Cut Gab Support